Budget Listening Sessions

 WHEN WAS THE LIBRARY SYSTEM ESTABLISHED?

 In 1944, local grange hall leaders advocated for a rural library system.
-In November of that year, voters overwhelmingly approved the 2,400-square-mile library district as junior taxing entity (separate from county government and the Bellingham Public Library) and voted to tax themselves for its operation and maintenance.
+In November of that year, voters overwhelmingly approved the 2,400-square-mile library district as a junior taxing entity (separate from county government and the Bellingham Public Library) and voted to tax themselves for its operation and maintenance.

 CLICK HERE TO FIND OUT HOW MUCH YOU ARE PAYING IN PROPERTY TAXES